rbnhmll/js_calc/README.md

 # js_calc
-An iOS calculator clone, using javascript
+An iOS calculator clone, using javascript.
+But there is an easteregg, too.